-Professionally accredited by the Nursing and Midwifery Council (NMC), this course expertly supports you in gaining the hands-on clinical and care skills that reassure patients/service users and their families that a professional is at their side.
+Our Adult Nursing BSc (Hons) course expertly supports you in gaining the hands-on clinical and care skills that reassure patients/service users and their families that a professional is at their side.

-Supported by clinical placements over the course of the three years of study, the programme teaches you how to assess, implement, plan and evaluate care for patients in a variety of settings.
+While in university you’ll learn how to assess, implement, plan and evaluate care for patients in a variety of settings, supported by clinical placements.

-Towards the end of the course, you will focus on making the transition from nursing student to registered nurse, and you have the opportunity to explore a relevant area of your choice.
+Towards the end of the course, you’ll focus on making the transition from nursing student to registered nurse.
 Throughout, you nurture and hone the personal and professional skills that are key to your future employment.

 “Birmingham City University had the best facilities for my course, including excellent practice areas.
 This enabled me to get an insight into what it would be like to work in a hospital... from the mock wards.”Susan Donegal

 Birmingham is one of the UK’s most diverse cities outside London.
 As a Nursing student you’ll benefit from working in a wide range of cultural and social contexts, with people from many different backgrounds and cultures – you’ll gain valuable experience that will benefit you wherever in the world you choose to make your career.